 Thirdly, some advice from the Fronteer when you feel like getting this off the ground.

-- Run a smooth, efficiently run and inspiring process (allow for flexibility as well).
+Run a smooth, efficient, and inspiring process (allow for flexibility as well).

 And lastly, one more tip:

 Be very clear about why we are here together (do not get tired of stating the obvious!)